chinamike65/hugo-tuolesi/content/book3/book3en.md

 So, which master's way of following a teacher is preferable?

-Once, when the two masters Bodova and Gombawa were together, they talked about this issue.
+Once, when the two masters Bodowa and Gombawa were together, they talked about this issue.
 In the end, they agreed that for the disciples who are just starting out, because their troubles are still more serious, they should look at the faults of others more than the merits and virtues of the master.
 If you haven't developed enough confidence to see your teacher as a Buddha, you should learn the way of relying on Master Zhongdunpa, and it is better to have less good teachers.

 Now some people have worshipped many teachers, learned from everyone, listened to everyone's Dharma, and attended when they heard that there was empowerment.